mskilab-org/fishHook/README.md

 ## Creating Covariates
 **The following information is required when creating covariates:**

 Covariate(referenced with cvs): This is meat of the object and in this case will be our replication timing object.
-It can be of class GRanges, character (file path), RleList or ffTrack object.
-In this case replication timing is a GRanges Object.
+It can be of class GRanges, character (file path), RleList or ffTrack object or a list containing the aforementioned objectss.
+In this case replication timing is a single GRanges Object.

 Type: There are three covariate types.
-Numeric, like replication timing where each region gets a numeric value assigned to it.
+Numeric, for example, includes replication timing, where each region gets a numeric value assigned to it.
 Interval, where we indicate regions that are "marked" with this covariate.
 For example, H3K9me3.
 Sequence, which can be something like GC content.

-Name: The name you give to this covariate
+Name: The name you give to this covariate and how it will be refered to for the rest of the analysis

 **Other Parameters that are not always required:**

-Field: This is for numeric covariates and is the column name where the 'score' is held.
+Field: This is for numeric covariates and is the column name where the numeric value is held.
 Note that it is set to 'score' by default.

 Signature: This is only required if the Covariate you are using is an ffTrack Object, this is similar to field.

-Pad: This indicates how much to the left and to the right of the covariate we should consider its influence. e.g. if a covariate was from position 100-150 with pad = 5 we would consider it for positions 95-155.
+Pad: This indicates how much to the left and to the right of the covariate we should consider its influence. e.g. if a covariate was located at  position 100-150, with pad = 5, we would consider the covariate at  positions 95-155.